querystream/querystream/README.md

 Just like a Java 8 `Stream`, a `QueryStream` is built up in a pipeline, using methods like `map()`, `flatMap()`, `filter()`, etc.

-Each step in a `QueryStream` pipeline modifies an internal [JPA Criteria query](https://docs.oracle.com/javaee/7/api/?javax/persistence/criteria/package-summary.html).
+Each step in a `QueryStream` pipeline modifies the construction of an internal [JPA Criteria query](https://docs.oracle.com/javaee/7/api/?javax/persistence/criteria/package-summary.html).

 When you're ready to execute the pipeline: